dhrubo55/personal-blog/content/posts/day-61-understanding-jmx-and-its-architecture-part-1.md

 ### Setup VisualVM with JMX :

-After downloading VisualVM when starting it will look for all the local JVM instances
+After downloading VisualVM when starting it will look for all the local JVM instances.